-Jo Youle OBE CEO Huge numbers of missing people come to serious harm while missing, as victims of crime and exploitation, self-harm and suicide.
-1,000 people die while missing each year(4).
-That's three people every day.
-That number has been increasing at an alarming rate.
-Every disappearance has a vast impact for the missing person and the community.
-We estimate that a million people are affected by a disappearance each year(5).
-Their loved ones go through unimaginable trauma.
-All too often, they don't feel their concerns are taken seriously by the police.
-The impact of a disappearance is also felt deeply by wider family members, friends, colleagues and communities too.
-When people are found or return, it is rarely the end of the story.
-Half of all missing episodes are people who have been missing before(6).
-Providing the right help at the right time can reduce someone's risk of ongoing harm and the risk of going missing again.
-(1) Downloads | UK Missing Persons Unit (2) Still Running 3, 2011, The Children's Society (3) See Missing People research: The ethnicity of missing people (4) Data up to 2020-21 from NCA UK Missing Persons Unit and for 2021-22 data from 27 police forces responding to a Freedom of Information Request from Missing People, December 2022 (5) The figure of one million people is based on an estimate using social network research by anthropologist Robin Dunbar, which found the average person has five loved ones (close family and friends).
-See Dunbar's number for example.
-(6) UK Missing Persons Unit - Missing Persons Data Reports THE FOCUS FOR THE STRATEGY RECOGNISING CRISIS
+Jo Youle OBE CEO

+- (1) Downloads | UK Missing Persons Unit - (2) Still Running 3, 2011, The Children's Society - (3) See Missing People research The ethnicity of missing people - (4) Data up to 2020-21 from NCA UK Missing Persons Unit and for 2021-22 data from 27 police forces responding to a Freedom of Information Request from Missing People, December 2022 - (5) The figure of one million people is based on an estimate using social network research by anthropologist Robin Dunbar which found the average person has 5 loved ones (close family and friends) see for example Dunbar's number 6) UK Missing Persons Unit Missing Persons Data Reports

+THE FOCUS FOR THE STRATEGY

+RECOGNISING CRISIS

 Someone going missing is a crisis.
 Most often linked to mental health problems, exploitation, relationship breakdown or financial challenges.

 However, their families often struggle to get these risks recognised and the police response to find the missing person does not always match the crisis.